Privacy Law Reform

 - Government Releases Digital Charter, announces review of PIPEDA and more

-- Privacy law pitfalls: Lessons learned from the European Union (EN/FR)
+- CMA Report: Privacy Law Pitfalls: Lessons learned from the European Union (EN/FR)

 - CMA Preliminary Overview of Bill C-11 (Members only)